Jalan jalan ke Langkawi!

 11. Enjoy A Rousting 4X4 Quad Biking Adventures!

 Sign up for a rousting 4×4 quad biking tour of Langkawi; you’ll love hopping over rugged landscapes, paddy field borders, climbing hills, exploring local villages and generally bouncing around.
 You’ll tour to a rubber tree farm where you’ll learn about rubber trees, about the material that rubber trees produce, called rayon.
-It’s a 45 minute, high-octane adrenalin ride that you will enjoy very much, and well worth your Malaysia tourist visa.
+It’s a 45 minute, high-octane adrenalin ride that you will enjoy very much, get that heart racing, and well worth your Malaysia tourist visa.

 Like Quad Biking?
 Find out more about doing more of that up a volcano at Bicol Phillippines